obiwanus/focus-zig/LOG.md

 # TODO
 - Make an open file dialog like in VSCode
+    - Make it not crash with small windows
+    - Make it scale when scale changes
+    - Type something into the quad
+    - Then refactor input
+- Fix editing near the end of the buffer (can't get cursor close enough)

+# DONE
 + Draw a rectangle where the dialog would go
     + Create a solid color pipeline
     + Send some vertices to the new pipeline
-- Fix editing near the end of the buffer (can't get cursor close enough)

-# DONE
 + Try to use a single descriptor set for the uniform buffer
 + Support UTF-8
     + Use unicode codepoints instead of u8 everywhere